slicer69/SenseHAT/README.md

 exited by pressing Ctrl-C on the console.
 This will cause the games/demos to clean up the LED display and exit.

+## Christmas Tree

+The Christmas Tree program (tree.py) displays a small evergreen tree on the Sense HAT's LED display.
+Randomly coloured lights appear on the tree and slowly grow brighter and dimmer, changing colours each bright/dim cycle.
+The lights continue to change colours and brightness until Ctrl-C is pressed.